thiagobossardi/thiagobossardi.github.io/README.md

 ## Education
 **MSc Economics - University of Greenwich, United Kingdom** (September 2023)

-  >*Dissertation: Commodities Super Cycles and the Energy – Non-Energy Pass-through Effects*
+  >*Dissertation: Empirical Analysis of the Pass-through Effects of Energy to Non-Energy Prices during Commodity Price Supercycles*

 **BA International Trade - University of Caxias Do Sul, Brazil**